Musée Carnavalet: Collections

-Lutetia - Prehistory and Antiquity
+Lutetia, Prehistory and Antiquity

 On its lowest level (Rooms S1-S6) the museum displays an extensive collection of art and practical objects recovered from neolithic sites and from the ancient Gallo-Roman of Lutetia.
 The gallery also displays objects found in the 1990s at the first permanent settlement known in Paris, in the neighbourhood of Bercy.
 This discovery included objects related to agriculture, fishing, and raising livestock, dated to 6500–4500 BC.

 Discoveries on display include a whole pirogue, or long, narrow canoe made from a single tree trunk.
 It dates to about 2700 BC, during the Neolithic period.
 It was discovered in the early 1990s, along with several other pirogues that were even older, at a site located near the modern Rue Henri-Farman in the 19th arrondissement, on what was then a channel of the Seine.
 Other items on display from this period include earthenware cooking pots, early ceramics, wooden tools, necklaces of otter teeth, and carved female figures.
-They date back long before the first written description of the village in A.D.
-52 in Julius Caesar's De bello Gallico.
+They date back long before the first written description of the village in 52 BC in Julius Caesar's De bello Gallico.

 During the Bronze Age a Gallic people called the Parisii settled in the area and founded Lutetia.
 Its location is traditionally held to be on the Île de la Cité, but their presence is not documented on the left bank of the Seine before the 1st century BC, when Julius Caesar recorded his visit to their leaders on the Île de la Cité.
 Early coins minted by the Parisii are also displayed, dating to between 90 and 60 BC, with a masculine head in profile, and a horse on the reverse.
 The coins were used in the extensive river commerce of the Parisii on European rivers.
 Following the Roman conquest of Gaul by Julius Caesar in 52 BC, the minting of the coins as stopped.